pishoyg/coptic/README.md

 #### Crum: New Fields

-1. **Collect more explanatory pictures.**
+1. **Collect more explanatory pictures.** (100+ hours, delegate)

+   This will significantly aid the learning process, and it will save learners the time that they have to spend on looking up the obscure vocabulary or unfamiliar terms.

 1. Collect more explanatory notes.

 1. ?
 Add a meanings that would be displayed on top before Crum's translation.
-   Some of Crum's translations are obscure.
+   Some of Crum's translations are obscure or outdated (meaning either that the translation is archaic, or that we understand the meaning of the word better than he did back then).

 1. ?
 Add literature citations.
 Perhaps from Scriptorium?
 Perhaps from the Bible?